Turkey Stuffing Meatballs

 Prep the Oven and Pan:

 Preheat your oven to 375 degrees Fahrenheit.
-Line a rimmed sheet pan with parchment paper or lightly oil it to prevent sticking and make cleanup easier.
+Line a rimmed sheet pan with parchment paper or lightly oil it to prevent sticking and to make cleanup easier.

 Chop the Vegetables: